 Awards may be made up to $10,000 and are intended to be expended over a 12 month period.
 While not encouraged, requests for multi year support will not be excluded from consideration.

-AoCS Faculty Development and Clinical Awards will be made for $5,000 - $10,000 each for a 12-month period.
-Kaiser Permanente Professional Development in Clinical Education and Improved Patient/Physician Communication Awards for $10,000 for a 12-month period.
+Kaiser Permanente Professional Development in Clinical Education and improved Patient/Physician Communication Awards for $10,000 for a 12-month period.

-Awardees will be expected to submit a 6-month progress report and a final end-of-the-year report at 12 months.
-In addition, awardees will be expected to present their work accomplishments at an Academy of Clinical Scholars Symposium.
+Awardees will be expected to present and submit a 6-month progress report and a final end-of-the-year report at 12 months.

-Applicants must submit a completed application addressed to the AoCS Awards Committee.
-A letter of support from the applicant’s Division Chief or Department Chair confirming the applicant’s eligibility according to the above and attached criteria.
-Assistant Professors are encouraged to identify a suitable mentor for the proposed work and provide a letter of commitment from the proposed mentor.
+- Assistant Professors are encouraged to identify a suitable mentor for their proposed work and provide a letter of commitment from the proposed mentor.